Maikhaaa/underwindow/README.md

 Version of version used: 4.2.x stable

 How to play:
-  Download the project
+  Download the project;
-  Open it with Godot game engine
+  Open it with Godot game engine;
-  Click the play button on top right corner or alternatively press F5 key on your keyboard !VOLUME WARNING!
+  Click the play button on top right corner or alternatively press F5 key on your keyboard; !VOLUME WARNING!

 Project free to use!